 If it shows “We ran into a problem and won’t be able to take you back to the previous build.
-Try resetting your current build instead” during the rollback, it means that Windows 10 doesn’t have a copy of its previous version, thus, unable to perform the rollback.
-If this is the case, you can either try to reset your Windows 10 or re-install the entire OS (and stop the Windows Update after that).
+Try resetting your current build instead” during the rollback, it means that Windows 11/10 doesn’t have a copy of its previous version, thus unable to perform the rollback.
+If this is the case, you can either try to reset your Windows 11/10 or reinstall the entire OS (and stop the Windows Update after that).

-If you have problems such as Windows or game fps fluctuating, incorrect screen resolution, black screen, green screen during full-screen apps or games, read this: How To Fix Display Problem in Windows 10 After Update.
+If you’re experiencing display problems such as fluctuating Windows or game FPS, incorrect screen resolution, black or green screen during full-screen apps or games, try following this: How To Fix Display Problem in Windows 11/10 After Update.

 Slow ALT + TAB switching when in full-screen game

-A few tips for the game lag and slow performance issue after Windows 10 Update
+Additional tips for game lag and slow performance issues

-If your graphic driver suddenly stops working in the middle of your game, you can quickly restart it by pressing this magic combination of keys: Win+Ctrl+Shift+B. This will force your graphic driver to restart.
-The screen may flicker and goes black for a while during the process before it comes back on.
+If your graphic driver stops working during your game, you can quickly restart it by pressing Win+Ctrl+Shift+B. The screen may flicker or go black for a while during the process before it comes back on.

-The better way of updating your graphic driver is to uninstall it first instead of directly applying new installation on top of the existing driver version.
-It’s also recommended that after uninstalling your video driver, run Windows Update to have it install the driver, instead of installing the one from your manufacturer.
-This would sometimes help to fix compatibility issue as the drivers provided by Windows are usually tested to work with the latest build.
+When updating your graphic driver, it’s better to uninstall the existing driver version first instead of directly applying a new installation on top of it.
+After uninstalling your video driver, run Windows Update to have it install the driver instead of installing the one from your manufacturer.
+This may help to fix compatibility issues as drivers provided by Windows are usually tested to work with the latest build.

 Malware can also cause performance issues on your computer.
 After installing a major Windows update, it’s a good idea to run a malware scan to make sure your computer is clean.
 If you don’t have a third party antivirus software, Windows Defender is a built-in antivirus program that you can use to scan your computer for malware.